minprog/uva-prog-wis/50 Week 5/30 Problem Set 7/10 Problem Set.md

 yet ripe enough for such problems".
 In other words, we recommend that you graduate before trying it.

-You should put your problems a--d in one file, for example `ps7.py`.
+You should put your problems a--d in one file: **ps7.py**.
 Please make each problem into a function, e.g. `problem_a`, `problem_b`.
 Have each function print out the solution to the problem.
 Make sure each function clearly states its name when outputting solutions to the screen.

 ## Problem a: one sequence